A Single Architecture for Representing Invariance Under Any Space Group: Experiments

 The core hypothesis behind our adaptive architecture is that, by explicitly parameterizing the group constraints, CFT can generalize to materials from previously unseen space groups.
 We test this hypothesis in a zero-shot setting by holding out all space groups containing inversion symmetry from the training set.

 \textbf{Setup. } Let $\gG_{\mathrm{inv}}$ denote the set of space groups with inversion symmetry (centrosymmetric groups).
 This subset accounts for approximately $49\%$ of the bulk/shear modulus data and $25\%$ of the total-energy data.
-For each architecture we train two models: \begin{itemize} \item \emph{Zero-shot:} trained only on the 138 non-centrosymmetric space groups $\mathcal{G} \setminus \mathcal{G}_{\mathrm{inv}}$. \item \emph{All-data:} trained on the full dataset of 230 space groups. \end{itemize} Both regimes use identical hyperparameters and are evaluated on the held-out inversion groups.
-For CFT in the zero-shot regime, we simply provide at inference time the precomputed routing matrix $\mathbf{M}_G$ corresponding to the unseen group $G$; no parameter updates or fine-tuning are performed.
+For each architecture we train two models: \begin{itemize} \item \emph{Zero-shot:} trained only on the 138 non-centrosymmetric space groups $\mathcal{G} \setminus \mathcal{G}_{\mathrm{inv}}$. \item \emph{All-data:} trained on the full dataset of 230 space groups. \end{itemize} Trained models from both regimes are evaluated on the same test set of held-out inversion groups.
+For CFT in the zero-shot regime, we simply provide at inference time the precomputed routing matrix $\mathbf{M}_G$ corresponding to the unseen group $G$; no parameter updates or fine-tuning are performed. \\

 \textbf{Results. } For each held-out inversion group $G \in \mathcal{G}_{\mathrm{inv}}$, we compute the group-wise MAE under the zero-shot and all-data training regimes, denoted $\mathrm{MAE}^{\text{zero-shot}}_G$ and $\mathrm{MAE}^{\text{all-data}}_G$.
 We define the \emph{performance gap} for group $G$ as